RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 If you have suggestions to improve my Windows experience and that would be wonderful, but there's a very high likelihood that I have already tried.
 Don't let that stop you from making suggestions.

+# Video

+**HAH**

+No video this week because I couldn't figure out a sensible screen capture and editing workflow that let me work to my normal standard of quality (which isn't even that great anyway!).

+I did learn about [Hitfilm](https://fxhome.com), which is a pretty decent program.

 # Typing

 {::nomarkdown}